deltronxero/Quiz-Master/README.md

 ### 1. Modes of Operation

 #### 📤 Bring Your Own Database (BYODB)
-Designed for users with custom question banks, proprietary exam dumps, or students who use **database creation as a study method**.
+Designed for users with custom question banks or students who use **database creation as a study method**.
 *   **The "Builder's Advantage":** Constructing your own database is a highly effective active learning strategy.
 By manually mapping questions to specific Domains and book locations, you are forced to analyze the *taxonomy* of the subject matter.
 This process of curation, validation, and metadata tagging promotes deeper encoding and retention than passive quiz-taking.
 *   **Drag-and-Drop Interface:** Simply drop any valid SQLite (`.db`, `.sqlite`) file onto the landing zone.
 *   **Intelligent Schema Mapping:** The application uses a heuristic algorithm to automatically detect columns.
 It looks for variations like `Question Text`, `Question`, `Body` for the prompt, and `Correct Answer`, `Answer`, `Key` for results.
 It maps specific metadata columns (`Domain`, `Topic`, `Chapter`) to the internal analytics engine without requiring manual mapping.